Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 - Scroll back up and ensure the navbar appears again.

-- Scroll down and ensure the navbar moves smoothly out of view.
-In mobile, verify that if the menu is open and visible when the user starts to scroll, it collapses hides along with the rest of the menu.
+- Scroll down the website and ensure the navbar moves smoothly out of view.
+Click and check if the navbar is closing and opening in mobile view.

 ### Radio Buttons:

-- Click the 'Premier League' radio button, a spinning loading wheel apperas,  and the table below get filled with information about the upcoming games in premier league.
+- Click the 'Premier League' radio button, a spinning loading wheel apperas and some seconds after the table below get loaded and filled with information about the upcoming games in premier league.

-- Click the 'La Liga' radio button and the table below, it removes the Premier League games data and now shows the upcoming games in La Liga games instead.
+- Click the 'La Liga' radio button and the table below, it removes the Premier League games data in the table and now shows the upcoming games in La Liga instead.

 ### Upcoming Games: